 Options straddles are an options trading strategy when you’re looking for a big move in either direction of the underlying stock.
 It involves buying a call and a put with the identical strike price and expiration date.
 If the price of the stock at its option expiration date is close to the option strike price, the straddle is a loss.
 This is because you need a big move in order to profit.
-Watch our video on how to trade options straddles.

 Options straddles involve a combination of buying both a call and put with identical strike prices and the same expiration date.
 You profit if there is big movement in either direction of the stock.
 The straddle is a loss if price is close to the strike at expiration.

 Straddles trading is one of those advanced trading techniques for people who are interested in more effective stock trading.
 Straddles are part of the many option strategies and techniques considered more complicated but absolutely worth learning about.
 Today we discuss how options straddles work.

 A profit on the trade occurs when there is a sizable movement in either direction.
 You use a straddle when you believe a stock’s price will move but you have reservations on direction.